 Perched on a mountainside in-between Kassiopi and Kalami, this 2-bedroom villa has incredible views from the huge outdoor terrace and stunning infinity pool.
 But I must admit the drive to get there is rather hairy, so you want to be a confident driver to book this property.
 (You can book local taxis to get around but this adds up quickly.)

-Ikos are known for their award-winning, ultra, all-inclusive lifestyle packages that includes everything from a la carte meals created by Michelin-starred chefs, to 24/7 room service, kids club, dine out programmes and complimentary car hire.
-The hotel is surrounded by cypress trees on a jewel-like bay in Dassia.
-I can’t wait to check it out and will let you know my verdict once we visit in August.
+Ikos are known for their award-winning, ‘ultra all-inclusive’ lifestyle packages that includes everything from a la carte meals created by Michelin-starred chefs, to 24/7 room service, kids club, dine out programmes and complimentary car hire.

 2. Lefkada